justine0806/My-fort-folio/README.md

 # Justine ✨

 ## About Me
-Hello!
-I’m Justine, a passionate and professional IT enthusiast with experience in technology, troubleshooting, and digital solutions.
-I enjoy learning new skills, exploring innovations, and creating efficient systems that improve productivity and user experience.
+Hi, I’m Justine — a cute and professional IT enthusiast with experience in technology, web design, and programming.
+Passionate about innovation and continuous learning, I enjoy creating modern, user-friendly, and efficient digital solutions.

 ## Skills
+- 🌐 HTML & CSS Design
+- 🐍 Python Programming
-- Technical Support & Troubleshooting
+- 💻 Technical Support & Troubleshooting
-- Basic Programming & Coding
-- System Management
+- ⚡ System Management
-- Networking Fundamentals
-- Problem Solving
+- 🎨 Responsive Web Development
-- Communication & Teamwork
+- 🤝 Communication & Team Collaboration

 ## Experience
-With experience in the IT field, I have developed strong technical and analytical skills.
-I am hardworking, adaptable, and dedicated to continuous growth in technology and innovation.
+I have experience working with IT-related projects, improving technical skills in web development and programming.
+My knowledge in CSS helps me design clean and responsive interfaces, while Python allows me to build smart and functional solutions.

 ## Personality
-Cute, confident, friendly, and professional.
-I believe that success comes from combining knowledge, creativity, and a positive attitude. 💻✨
+Friendly, confident, hardworking, and creative.
+I believe professionalism and personality can work together to create positive experiences and successful projects. 💖

-## Goal
+## Goals
+- To become a skilled IT professional
+- To develop creative and efficient applications
-To grow as an IT professional and contribute innovative ideas and solutions in the tech industry.
+- To continuously grow in the tech industry 🚀

+## Favorite Quote
+> “Code with passion, create with purpose.” 💻✨